Articles of Association of Norway’s Performing Rights Society (TONO)

 (5) It may be stipulated in the management contract or in a subsequent separate agreement that individual usage areas are to be excluded and managed by the rights holder him/herself.

 (6) The Board decides the usage areas that may be excluded for own management and the more detailed conditions that are to apply to such agreements.
 In connection with this, prevailing international and regional legislation, agreements and other guidelines by which TONO is bound are to be taken into consideration.

-(1) A rights holder who has had a management contract with TONO for at least two years automatically becomes a member if the rights holder’s average payment for performances and mechanical production for the past two settlement years equals at least:
+(2) A rights holder who has had a management contract with TONO for at least two years automatically becomes a unit holder if the rights holder’s average payment for performances and mechanical production for the past two settlement years equals at least:

 – For composers 0.5 G